 Vennessa Fuhs is a crazy animal lover and an activist for change.
 She adopted her first dog when she was 15 years old and hasn't taken her foot off the gas since.
-She is the co-founder of a non-profit organization focused on education in and around Tijuana.
-Her work in Baja over the years has really brought to light the sad reality of animals living in impoverished communities.
+She is the co-founder of a non-profit organization focused on education in and around Tijuana called Small Steps for Change.
+Her work in Baja over the years has really brought to light the sad reality of children and animals living in impoverished communities.
 Venessa is dedicated to the mission of BCSNF and hopes to help grow its reach to serve more animals throughout Baja.

 Eva and her husband along with their two pups are ex-pats from Texas, and have been happily living full-time in Baja since 2012.
 Since arriving here, she has admired the great work that Baja California Spay Neuter Foundation does.
 So, upon recently hearing that the organization was looking to fill board positions, she jumped at the chance to serve.
 Eva looks forward to playing a small part, contributing time, skills, and years of experience as a business owner, to further support this amazing organization, especially efforts to educate and help our local communities and their pets.